mist64/cbmbus_doc/6 JiffyDOS.md

 ![](docs/cbmbus/jiffydos-send.gif =601x344)

+Let's go through it step by step:

 #### 0: Initial State
 ![](docs/cbmbus/jiffydos-13.png =601x131)

-Since the JiffyDOS LOAD protocol integrates with the standard serial protocol, its initial state must match the state of the parent protocol at this point: After the "LISTEN"/"SECOND" command, the sender (the controller) is holding the CLK line and the receiver (the device) is holding the DATA line.
+Since the JiffyDOS protocol integrates with the Standard Serial protocol, its initial state must match the state of the parent protocol at this point: After the "LISTEN"/"SECOND" command, the sender (the controller) is holding the CLK line and the receiver (the device) is holding the DATA line.

 #### 1: Device is ready to receive
 ![](docs/cbmbus/jiffydos-14.png =601x131)

 Transmission of a new byte is initiated by the device, indicating that it is ready to receive by releasing the DATA line.

-#### 2: Controller is starting to send
+#### 2: Controller sends the "Go!" signal
 ![](docs/cbmbus/jiffydos-15.png =601x131)

 Triggered by DATA being 1, the controller indicates that it will start sending a data byte by releasing the CLK line - this is the "Go!" signal.
 During the transmission of the byte, both lines will be owned by the controller, and the sequence of steps is purely based on timing; there are no ACK signals.